Precision Rifle 7

 Due to the amount of information in this course it runs from Sunday through Saturday, which allows travel days on each end.

-No bi-metal ammo can be used on steel.
+No bi-metal ammo or tracer ammo can be used on steel.
 To check your ammo, place a magnet against the bullet and if it sticks, the jacket or the core has steel in it and will damage steel targets.